rumiio/SageMaker_Custom_Container/README.md

     }
     ```

-    The content of the JSON is image names to send to the SageMaker endpoint.
+    They are test JPEG names to send to the SageMaker endpoint.
 We will be sending one image at a time to see if the deployed model will respond with a prediction.

     ![lambdaTestEvent](./images/lambdaTestEvent.png)

-    Click on the **Save** button once more to save the configuration update.
+    Click on the **Save** button to save the configuration update.

 1. Finally click on the **Test** button and see what the execution returns.
 If you see the greenbox with *Execution result: succeeded* message, it means the endpoint you deployed to the custom container is able to successfully host the model.